+The way we interact with our children affects their mental growth and understanding.
 We can either choose to be cooperative or we can choose to boss them around.
 This fundamental difference between our approach will define whether they grow to be more confident, outgoing or self-indulging and doubtful.

+The simplest way to practice cooperation is to stop ordering and start stimulating desire and understanding.
 Cooperation can go a long way in building relations while ordering someone around will only work until the looming threat of repercussions and consequences remains.

+Raising children is a stressful time for both moms and children.
 However, the way you conduct yourself with children deeply affects their growth.
-Mindfully choosing more positive and liberating approaches will reduce stress for both the parties while acting out of stress and impulse will always contribute to increasing stress and deteriorating relationships.
+Mindfully choosing more positive and liberating approaches will reduce stress for both parties while acting out of stress and impulse will always contribute to increasing stress and deteriorating relationships.

 Have you ever noticed that your anger and irritability strongly correlate with your stress levels?

 This blog talks about how a mother manages her stress by following the above-mentioned steps.
 Telling stories will help your child construct a robust, well-woven concept of the self and bring more positive and liberating approaches to reduce your stress.